AshmitaRoy/aschmut/index.md

 - " 🐱 gets DMs "
 - " Shubho Bijoya "
 - " Tor nei tor ___ o nei"
-- " Basic Betch + Acid = Salt & Water, hence Baby Nunu & Baby Panu "
+- " Basic Betch + Acid = Salt & H2O / Baby Nunu & Panu "
-- " Putting an r/ before any word doesn't make it Reddit, you naive pleb"
+- " Putting an r/ before any word doesn't make it Reddit"
 - " <span style="color: CRIMSON;"> <b> I know you love to pilfer footage claiming you're the aati but all three of us are the wheels of an auto-rickshaw, we can't function as a whole without even one.</b> </span> "
 - " Shut up and learn to love potol"
 - " Shut up and accept Ayush > Coke Studio names "